-The Directory dialog box appears so that you can choose the stack you want to open.
-The Art Ideas stack is in the Idea Stacks folder on the HyperCard Ideas disk.
 If you're using HyperCard from 3.5-inch disks, you'll have to replace the Help disk currently in the drive with the HyperCard Ideas disk.
-To do that, click the eject button on the Directory dialog box and swap disks.
+To do that, click the eject button in the directory dialog box and swap disks.